Suharto: Name

 Like many Javanese, Suharto had only one name.
-Religious contexts in recent years has sometimes called him as "Haji" or "Al-Haj Mohammed Suharto", but these names were not part of his formal name nor generally used.
 The spelling "Suharto" reflects modern Indonesian orthography, although the general approach in Indonesia is to rely on the spelling preferred by the person concerned.
 At the time of his birth, the standard transcription was "Soeharto", and he used the original spelling throughout his life.
-The international English-language press generally uses the spelling 'Suharto' while the Indonesian government and media use 'Soeharto'.
+The international English-language press generally uses the spelling "Suharto", while the Indonesian government and media use "Soeharto".